xinali/AfdkoFuzz/CrashesAnalysis/CrashesAnalysis_3/README.md

 这个直接使用我提交的`issue`

-# heap-based out-of-bounds read when parsing undefined FontName with svg font file
+# heap-based out-of-bounds read when parsing otf file with undefined FontName in svg option

 Please excuse my poor English.
 I'm not a native speaker.
 I will do my best to describe this bug.

-First I found this error with `honggfuzz`.
+I found this bug with `google/honggfuzz`.

 In lates commit `2e8fc3d6b218cb79a0b159ba663a2ad7622fb73c`